Join the global

 The design of the centre comprises four pavilions linked by a long verandah or activity zone that faces east.
 There is shelter from the winds and sun and this area becomes a viewing platform to watch field sports on the oval or lawn bowls to the north.
 The external verandah spaces are flexible, can be utilised year-long and are fully accessible for wheelchair and assisted users.

-Timber has been used extensively.
-And so the building sits well in the landscape but also looks to the future where authentic and sustainable materials are integral to best practice and Vescovo agrees, “Material choice is now more important than ever and through the use of timber in this project it is obvious just how impactful it can be, both now and into the future.”
+Timber has been used extensively and so the building sits well in the landscape but also looks to the future where authentic and sustainable materials are integral to best practice and Vescovo agrees.
+“Material choice is now more important than ever and through the use of timber in this project it is obvious just how impactful it can be, both now and into the future,” he says.

 As timber creates the literal framework, the spatial plan has been designed for ease of use and interaction.
 The verandah space is articulated to form a large ‘breezeway’ welcome area between the two larger pavilions and there are covered outdoor activity areas for socialising and barbecues and a children’s playground as well.